 This program communicates annually to campus community members, including all students and employees; WSSU's standard of conduct prohibits the unlawful possession, use or distribution of illicit drugs and alcohol on campus or as a part of any of the university activities.
-In concert with the standards of conduct, the University disseminates to the campus community a description of the sanctions that the University may impose on an individual found in violations of university policy.
+In concert with the standards of conduct, the university disseminates to the campus community a description of the sanctions that the university may impose on an individual found in violations of university policy.
 In addition, students and employees are made aware of the description of the applicable legal sanctions under local, state, or federal law for the unlawful possession or distribution of illicit drugs and alcohol.
 Campus community members are informed of the health risks associated with the use of illegal drugs and the abuse of alcohol.
-In order to monitor and enhance the progress WSSU is making to educate the campus community about drug and alcohol abuse, WSSU will begin conducting a biennial review of the Drug and Alcohol Abuse Education Program.
+To monitor and enhance the progress WSSU is making to educate the campus community about drug and alcohol abuse, WSSU will conduct a biennial review of the Drug and Alcohol Abuse Prevention Program to determine it's effectiveness and implement changes to the program, as needed, as well as to ensure that any disciplinary sanctions are consistently enforced.
 Based on each review, WSSU will make changes to the program necessary.